BNNorman/dragino-1/Files.md

 ## cache.json

+Created on first run.
+Delete to force a re-join.

 This is used by the software to cache the TTN data.
 As it's name suggests it is a JSON formatted text file.

 When the code first starts it is populated from the dragino.toml settings.
 MAC commands from the TTN server may modify the cached values.